andykirk/classname-audit/README.md

 Config
 ------

-It's possible to specify a config file when running a command to set options such as URL ignore patterns or specisfying a context (see below).
+It's possible to specify a config file when running a command to set options such as URL ignore patterns or specifying a context (see below).
 The best way to create a config file is to make a copy of the `default_config.js` file and edit to your needs.
 Then you can include the path to it (relative to the `lib` directory) as the second argument when running the command.